pulkit-dheer/IntelliOpt-Automated-AWS-Cost-Optimization-Suite/README.md

-## Challenges
+## 🎯 Challenges
-Underutilization of EC2 Instances: Many EC2 instances may be running with low CPU utilization, leading to unnecessary costs.
+_Underutilized EC2 Instances:_ Many EC2 instances may be running with low CPU utilization, leading to unnecessary costs.
 Identifying and stopping these instances can significantly reduce monthly expenses.

-EBS Snapshot Management: Organizations often accumulate numerous EBS snapshots over time, many of which become orphaned and are no longer attached to any volumes.
+_Stalled EBS Snapshot:_ Organizations often accumulate numerous EBS snapshots over time, many of which become orphaned and are no longer attached to any volumes.
 These orphaned snapshots not only consume storage space but also contribute to unnecessary costs.

-Orphaned Security Groups: As instances are terminated, their associated security groups may remain unused.
+_Orphaned Security Groups:_ As instances are terminated, their associated security groups may remain unused.
 Identifying and cleaning up these orphaned security groups can help maintain a tidy and manageable cloud environment.